Mt Shamrock Quarry

 • Critical maintenance can occur outside these hours

-Holcim is also not considering any changes to site access roads or truck routes in and out of the quarry.
+Holcim is not considering any changes to site access roads or truck routes in and out of the Quarry.